Your fourth-year schedules will be created and maintained in the online OASIS system. Your login information is your LinkBlue account information.

 Students may view their schedules in OASIS at any time.

 All schedules must provide breadth of perspective through experiences in a variety of clinical settings.
-Your schedule may not have more than four courses in one department, with the exception of Internal Medicine in which you may have five courses.
+Your schedule may not have more than five courses in one department.

 Payment of Tuition